bringauto/external-server/README.md

 These compiled modules are inserted into image and are ready to use with External Server in Docker container.

 The External Server can be also used with docker compose.
 In the `docker-compose.yml` is example of External Server service, which can't be used alone and should be inserted into another `docker-compose.yml` with MQTT service and defined network (the [etna](https://github.com/bringauto/etna) is an example).
 This specific example assumes that MQTT broker is service named `mosquitto` and defined network is `bring-emulator`.

+# Development

+## Type checking

+To allow for type checking of the classes from compiler protobuf of fleet protocol, add `<project-root-directory>/lib/fleet-protocol/protobuf/compiled/python`to the `PYTHONPATH` environment variable.